 Gum chewing: The Upper School campus and buses are gum-free zones.
 Students are not permitted to chew gum on school grounds or in school vehicles nor bring it to campus.
-Bringing gum to school will result in a detention and additional consequences as deemed appropriate by the administration.
+Bringing gum to school will result in an infraction and additional consequences as deemed appropriate by the administration.

 Prohibited items: Drugs, alcohol, tobacco products, and weapons of any kind are strictly prohibited on campus.
 To ensure the safety of all students, HSP reserves the right to search lockers, backpacks, and student vehicles for prohibited items.
 Students who require prescription medications during school hours must deposit them with the Front Office as soon as they are on campus.
 Students may not bring ibuprofen, acetaminophen, or other over the counter pharmaceuticals to campus, unless directly authorized by the administration.

 Defacement of school property: Littering, defacement of any furniture, or damage caused to school property is a serious matter and may lead to suspension or expulsion.
 Any student that defaces furniture or other school property in any way (whether in a permanent or semi-permanent manner) will automatically assume ownership of that item and be required to make arrangements to have it delivered to his or her home at the student's expense.
+The student will be responsible for replacing the damaged item.